 LoadView and Jenkins for CI/CD Automated Load Testing

 Jenkins is one of the best and widely used tools for automation in the CI/CD pipeline.
 It is open-source and provides plethora of useful plugins for implementing build sequence, deployment, and automation testing.
-LoadView is also one of the best cloud-based load testing tool for website and application load testing with real browsers and geo-location testing support.
+LoadView is also one of the best cloud-based load testing solutions for website and application load testing with real browsers and geo-location testing support.

 Set Up a LoadView Load Test with Jenkins